mithrams07/Ansible-Classic-load-balancer-Dynamic-inventory-Terraform/README.md

 The tasks 3, 4, 5, 6 and 7 will be excuted only when the gitstatus changed state is true.
 That means only when the git repository is updated with new version of the site.

+This is the case for server 1.
+Even this server was offloaded from load balancer, the server 2 is still in service.
+That is the advantage of using serial keyword.
+Now all these tasks in Play 2 will be executed for server 2.

 ## Conclusion